 Features

 You can't save messages for later or mark them as unread so you constantly lose key info and can't find it again.
+However, you can pin key chats so that they remain at the top of the chat list.
 The message box is small and you can't thread effectively so it is difficult to keep track of a conversation.

 Discoverability